Farley's & Sathers Candy Company

 Farley's & Sathers Candy Company was created as an umbrella company to roll up many small companies, brands and products under a common management team.
 The confectionery business segment is made up of many small companies, often with intertwined relationships and histories.

 Catterton Partners formed the Farley's & Sathers Candy Company in 2002 as a vehicle for the purchase of some of the former Farley Foods Company and Sathers Candy Company assets and brands from Kraft.

 Since that time, additional brands and businesses have been added to the roster.

-In 2012, the owners of Farley's & Sathers, L Catterton Partners, purchased Ferrara Pan Candy Company.
-L Catterton Partners retained controlling interest in the company, and the name of the company was changed to Ferrara Candy.
+In 2012, the owners of Farley's & Sathers, L Catterton Partners, merged Farley and Sathers with Ferrara Pan Candy Company.
+L Catterton Partners retained controlling interest in the company, and the name of the company was changed to the Ferrara Candy Company.

+In November 2017, The Ferrero Group announced that they were going to acquire the Ferrara Candy Company, which was finalized in December 2017.

 History

 Under Favorite Brands ownership, the formerly independent Farley's and Sathers companies were combined with the Dae Julie Company and with Trolli.
 Under Favorite Brands' management, Dae Julie was rolled into the Farley division while Sathers and Trolli remained as separate divisions.
 Favorite Brands was eventually acquired by Nabisco, and then shortly afterwards, Nabisco itself was merged with Kraft Foods.

 After the merger, as Kraft divested brands, divisions, and assets, Farley & Sathers emerged as a new company in its own right though shorn of a few key business units.
 The North American Trolli operation, which had been retained by Kraft, was eventually sold to the Wrigley Company, who subsequently sold it to Farley & Sathers.
 Much of the history of these companies is intertwined: Sathers bought much of its bulk candy supplies from Farley; the growth of Farley Foods before Favorite Brands was in no small part due to the implosion of E.J.
 Brach's which itself became part of the new Farley's and Sathers organization; the problems at Favorite Brands could be partially attributed to a resurgent E.J.
 Brach's after it merged with the Brock of Chattanooga candy company to become "Brach and Brock".
 When sold by Kraft, Farley lost its fruit snack business but kept the Dae Julie gummi plant; with Farley & Sathers' purchase of the Brach and Brock company, it regained a fruit snack business though it had lost its advantage as first to market in the category.
 Many plants and distribution facilities were closed, consolidated, or replaced over time.